Hello and welcome to this Photoshop Tutorial.

-But for this we are going to be changing that standard Grey background into a Colour background.
+But for this we are going to be changing that standard Gray background into a Color background.

 OK so this tutorial if more for a simple background were you don’t have to worry to much about hair and awkward things like that, for that there is other tutorial I have made so check out this link here Learning An Easy Way to Cut Out Fur in Photoshop

 The image below is the image that I will be using today, note how simple the background is and that there isn’t much work at all to be done with the hair, so these are the types of images that this technique will work with.

 The first thing that I’m going to to here is to create a duplicate background, this is one thing that before editing I will always do so I will always have that original file as a backup.

 To do this go to Layer – Duplicate Layer and press OK.